stephengold/Acorus/README.md

 and binds a hotkey (either PrtSc or ScrLk or SysRq) to an action that takes a screenshot and writes it to the sandbox.

-### HelloCoas

-`FlyByCamera` is a powerful camera control, but it's not convenient for studying a 3-D object from all sides.

-This example adds a `CameraOrbitAppState` to `TestSimpleApplication`.
-The left- and right-arrow keys cause the camera to orbit around the center of the scene.

-`CameraOrbitAppState` is entirely controlled by 2 signals, and it doesn't care which hotkeys are bound to those signals.
-This makes it easy to customize which hotkeys do what.

 ### TestToggleFly

 This example extends `TestSimpleApplication`